ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 If the Content item does not have a translation in the current language, the main language (see [further down for details](#main-language-use)) will be used if this is supported by the provided **object**.
 This behavior is identical when forcing a language using **forcedLanguage**.

 If languages were specified during retrieval of a given value object, you can get translated values directly in several cases now, including examples below.
-For further info see [Internationalization](internationalization.md).
+For more details, see [Languages](internationalization.md).

 #### Prototype and Arguments